 As a regional leader in data center engineering services, encompassing design, construction, and operations, Edarat Group is proactively adapting new technologies and embracing initiatives in collaboration with local partners and global industry leaders.
 This commitment aligns with the Kingdom’s Vision 2030, and international standards and regulations, ensuring the development of greener and more sustainable data centers.

-Study: Data Center Cost/MW
+DATA CENTER UNIVERSE (3rd Publication): Study: Data Center Cost/MW

 Share this post